danpros/htmly/README.md

 Installations
 -------------

 Download the latest version, extract it, then upload the extracted files to your server.
-Make sure the installation folder is writeable by your server.
+Make sure the installation folder or at least the `content` folder is writeable by your server.

+If HTMLy uploaded using FTP than sometimes the `content` folder is owned by those FTP user, if so please chmod the `content` folder to 0777 instead.

 Configurations
 --------------

-Change `config.ini` inside `config` folder, and than create `YourUsername.ini` inside `config/users` folder, write down your password there.
+Rename `config.ini.example` inside `config` folder to `config.ini`, and than create `YourUsername.ini` inside `config/users` folder, write down your password there.

 ````
 password = YourPassword